The Bourne Legacy (film): Development

+Filming

-Although a large part of the film was set in and around Washington, DC, the real DC appears only in aerial establishing shots.
+Although a large part of the film was set in and around Washington, D.C., the real DC appears only in aerial establishing shots.
 Most of the film was shot over 12 weeks at the Kaufman Astoria Studios in Queens, New York, including all interior DC scenes.
 The old house in Hudson, New York, used as Shearing's house was unable to accommodate the weight of equipment and crew, so it was used only for exterior shots, and all interior scenes were filmed on a Kaufman Astoria soundstage.
 The scenes set in the "SteriPacific" factory in Manila were actually filmed in the New York Times printing plant in Queens.

 Several scenes were shot overseas, mostly in Manila and in the Paradise bay of El Nido, Palawan, in the Philippines.
 Several train scenes at Garak Market station on Seoul Subway Line 3 and nearby areas in Seocho-daero 77-Gil (1308 Seocho 4-dong), Seocho-gu, and Gangnam-gu, Seoul, South Korea, were used in some scenes.
 The Kananaskis Country region of Alberta, Canada, was used for the scenes set in Alaska.

 Gilroy said, "there are three deleted scenes—we just mixed them and color corrected them [...] but what I like about it is all three scenes happen in the movie.
 One of them's referred to and they're completely legitimate parts of our story, they absolutely happen in our film, we just didn't have time to show them to you so there's nothing off to the side.
 I think they'll be on the straight-up DVD."

-The film portrays Cross and Shearing as travelling non-stop from New York JFK Airport to Manila on board a fictional American Airlines Boeing 747-400, a model of 747 that American Airlines has never operated.
-Further, no commercial airline operated nonstop passenger service from JFK to Manila until October 29, 2018.
-American Airlines was actively involved in the production of the film, and contributed its own airline employees and a Boeing 777-200 for the interior terminal and cabin shots at Terminal 8 of JFK International Airport.
-The airline also heavily co-marketed the film throughout post-production.